 If your model is into reading books, you can have them read their favorite book while taking their picture.
-They can either read or look up at you while you take the photo.
+They can read the book with a focused facial expression or look up at you while you take the photo.

 2) Posing with a pet or animal